Timgo-1/equez/README.md

 - React file and folder structure.
 - @syncfusion/ej2.
 - Fundamental CSS properties to master flex & grid.
-- Fundamentals of Tailwind CSSs.
+- Fundamentals of Tailwind CSS.
 - From soft and pleasant animations to complex gradients.
 - Perfectly placed media queries for satisfactory responsiveness covering almost all devices.
 - Finally deployed the website to extremely fast servers and give it a custom domain name.